 - Precise: Electromechanical aerospace actuation systems operate with a higher degree of precision and can be more easily controlled by operators for more reliable performance.

-- Energy-efficient: Electromechanical actuators use less energy than hydraulic and pneumatic actuators and their lighter weight enhances aircraft fuel efficiency.
+- Energy-efficient: Electromechanical actuators use less energy than hydraulic and pneumatic actuators.

 - Low-maintenance: Since electromechanical actuation does not require compressed air or fluid, there are fewer components to operate and maintain.
 The design simplicity makes them easier and less expensive to maintain over the course of the system’s service life.